 If an offer of reinstatement is declined or the alleged discriminatee waives reinstatement, the settlement agreement should so state.
 In such circumstances, a signed waiver of reinstatement must be obtained from any alleged discriminatee who is not a charging party and placed in the case file.
-However, if a Region believes that circumstances in a particular case warrant proceeding without a written waiver, the Region may contact the Division of Operations Management for authorization to do so.
-Agreed upon front pay as compensation for waiver of reinstatement may be an appropriate remedy and included in the settlement agreement at the discretion of the Region.
+No effort should be made to persuade the alleged discriminatee to waive reinstatement for the purposes of obtaining a settlement.
+Agreed upon front pay as compensation for waiver of reinstatement at the discretion of the Region.
 Compliance Manual Section 10592.8